Second trip to Phnom Penh, Cambodia

 outdoor food vendor

-Note: I moved the photos I took of The Tuol Sleng Genocide Museum and The Killing Fields into another post.
+Note: I moved the photos I took of The Tuol Sleng Genocide Museum and The Killing Fields into a separate post.